anastasiaguenova/radioactive-decay-simulator/README.md

 * Automatic graph generation and PDF export
 * Improved documentation

+I encourage teachers and students to contribute to this software and make it more useful.
+Hopefully it will be used in classrooms around the world.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details

 ## Acknowledgments